sorcery-src/micro-interaction-mvp/README.md

 - [ ] Can we persist the session to localStorage?
 -->

-- [ ] Can we refactor to CSS Modules?
+- [x] Can we refactor to CSS Modules?
-- [ ] Can we export HTML as HTML?
+- [ ] Can we export HTML construction as plain HTML?
-- [ ] Can we export HTML as React.js?
+- [ ] Can we export HTML construction as React.js?
-- [ ] Can we export HTML as Vue.js?
+- [ ] Can we export HTML construction as Vue.js?
-- [ ] Can we export CSS as CSS?
+- [ ] Can we export CSS construction as plain CSS?
-- [ ] Can we export CSS as Styled Components? (e.g. CSS-in-JS)
+- [ ] Can we export CSS construction as Styled Components? (e.g. CSS-in-JS)
-- [ ] Can we export CSS as Tailwind CSS? (e.g. utility-first)
+- [ ] Can we export CSS construction as Tailwind CSS? (e.g. utility-first)

 ### v0.3